UniversalViewer/universalviewer/CONFIG.md

 ##### zoomToSearchResultEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if zoom to search result is enabled.[^2]
+Determines whether the viewer zooms into a selected search result.

 ##### zoomToBoundsEnabled
 **Type**: `boolean`
 **Default**: `true`
-When true, activating an annotation (e.g. clicking on a search result) will zoom in on the annotation; when false, the annotation will be moved into view but the zoom level will not change.
+Defines how zoom behaves when zoomToSearchResultEnabled is also set to true.
+When true, the viewer zooms in to the search result's bounds.
+When false, the viewer pans to the result without changing the current zoom level — unless the current zoom is greater than the result’s bounds, in which case it zooms out to fit the bounds.

 ## Modules